 “Music is the universal language, literally rewiring the brain, resonating way past intellect into the chambers of the heart; and it’s my way of connecting with and giving love to the world.” –Lili Haydn

 That is what matters most to me: human dignity and treating each other with respect.
 Every issue on the planet, every crisis, could be solved if people really saw each other’s humanity and looked out for each other.
-That’s what “I am a Man” means and is what my record is about.
+That’s what “I am a Man” means and is what my music is about.
 The more we can see the outer world as a macrocosm of our inner world, the more we can change the world.

 Perhaps it will inspire people to dig a little deeper and find your message.